crneff84/java-dictionary/README.md

 # _Dictionary Program_

-#### _This application allows users to create a dictionary to keep track of various definitions.
+#### _This application allows users to create a dictionary to keep track of various definitions tied to specific words.
 09/15/2016_

 #### By _Chance Neff_